Path-Variable/.github/profile/README.md

 self-improvement.
 He takes more pills in one day than an average person takes in a year.
 This last part is made up but I might try to back it up with stats one day. :)

-The main portfolio sight for the company is [here](https://www.path-variable.com).
+The main portfolio site for the company is [here](https://www.path-variable.com).
 A blog exists at [this address](https://blog.path-variable.com) where you can check out my how-to articles, talks and discussions.